How Many Websites Are There? – The Growth of The Web (1990–2022)

 eCommerce is a very lucrative industry, with one of the largest market sizes in the world.
 According to Statista, the eCommerce revenue forecast tells us that it will grow to 3.1 billion US dollars in 2024.
 It’s only natural to see many eCommerce websites online, given the number of opportunities in the industry.

-Wix Stores – Wix Stores is third on the list, powering 1.35 million websites, which translates into a 6.86% market share.
+Wix Stores – is third on the list, powering over 1.6 million websites, which translates into a 6.5% market share. -> How to use Wix

-Squarespace Add to Cart – Squarespace Add to Cart is a Squarespace extension eCommerce technology.
-Currently, there are 809,046 websites using it, and its market share is 4.11%.
+Squarespace Add to Cart – is a Squarespace extension of eCommerce technology.
+Currently, there are over 1.2 million websites using it, and its market share is 4.8%. -> How to use Squarespace

-Ecwid – Finally, we have Ecwid, currently powering 624,752 websites.
-Around 3.17% of the market share belongs to this eCommerce solution catering to the needs of small business merchants.
+Ecwid – Finally, we have Ecwid, currently powering over 907,00 websites.
+Around 3.5% of the market share belongs to this eCommerce solution catering to the needs of small business merchants.

 20 most visited websites on the web